 What is Coronavirus Disease (COVID-19)?

-Coronavirus Disease (COVID-19) is the illness that is caused by the coronavirus SARS CoV-2 that was first identified in December 2019 in China.
-In February 2020, the World Health Organization (WHO) named it COVID-19.
+Coronavirus Disease (COVID-19) is the illness that is caused by the coronavirus SARS CoV-2 that was first identified in December 2019 in Wuhan, China.
+In February 2020, the World Health Organization (WHO) formally named it COVID-19.
 CO stands for corona, VI for virus, and D for disease.
-Although much about this disease remains a mystery, we do know that COVID-19 easily spreads from person to person via respiratory droplets produced from coughs, sneezes, and even while speaking.
-When a person is within six feet of someone with SARS CoV-2, these droplets may land in the mouths or noses of individuals nearby or possibly inhaled into the lungs.
-It is possible to contract COVID-19 by touching infected surfaces and then touching your eyes, nose, or mouth.
+We do know that SARS CoV-2 easily spreads from person to person via respiratory droplets produced from coughs, sneezes, and even while speaking.
+When a person is within six feet of someone with SARS CoV-2, these droplets may land in the eyes, mouths or noses of individuals, or be breathed into the mouth or nose.
+It is also possible to contract SARS CoV-2 if the virus is on your hands by touching your eyes, nose, or mouth.
 SARS CoV-2 can spread in the absence of symptoms.